You probably know all about the power of social proof and testimonials by now.

 Repurposing these stories will help reach different audiences who might not have seen content otherwise missed due its limited range at first glance.

-Additionally, adapting stories for different target audience types is essential, meaning format should change depending on platforms used for distribution so viewers get just what they need.
+Additionally, adapting stories for different target audience types is essential, meaning the format should change depending on the platforms used for distribution so viewers get just what they need.